buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==
+= 1.1.1 =
+ * Fix the signup token validation.
+ * New: Include German translations by Thorsten Wollenhöfer

 = 1.1.0 =
  * New: Added oEmbed field type. allows using facebook, youtube, vimeo and other urls and embed them in BuddyPress user profile.
  * New: Token field type.
 Define a set of codes and ask your users to enter the codes.
 Could be used to simulate invite only registration.